0psdev/demo07/README.md

 # demo07
-How to deploy Azure resouce via IAC
+How to deploy Azure resouce via Jenkins and Terraform

 ## Introduction
 This repo use for study IAC.